gwm17/TwoPotential/README.md

 # TwoPotential Nuclear Decay Width Calculation
-This is a python repository for calculating decay widths using the Two Potential approach and/or the WKB approximation (S. A. Gurvitz, *Novel Approach to Tunneling Problems*, Phys.
+This is a python repository for calculating proton decay widths using the Two Potential approach and/or the WKB approximation (S. A. Gurvitz, *Novel Approach to Tunneling Problems*, Phys.
 Rev. A, 1988).
 For details on the theory see the Gurvitz article or S. Aberg, *Spherical proton emitters*, Phys.
 Rev. C, 1997.

 # Python dependancies
 The code is written for `python 3` and should not be used with `python 2`.
 The libraries `scipy`, `numpy`, `matplotlib`, and `mpmath` are required.
 These can all be found using your favorite python package manager, either `pip` or `conda`.
 The shebangs all specify the default user environment, so if you want to use a specific virtual environment, be sure to update these.